Skip to main content

 On amendments Nos.
 5 and 6, as tabled by Senators Black and Higgins, I acknowledge that an EIA under the EIA directive and an AA under the habitats directive are core elements of our development consent process and are processes that must be taken into account as required by the EU directive and national legislation before a decision in respect of development consent is taken.
 The proposals I have outlined in Government amendment No. 43, as tabled for Dáil Committee Stage yesterday, expressly provide that developments can only be developments that do not require an EIA or AA, or both.
 They must also be carried out in areas zoned for housing development and, further, cannot be involved in the material contravention of the development plan.
 In effect, all proposed projects will be subject to preliminary EIA and AA screening by the relevant local authority prior to being published and notified to the public.
 Where it is determined that an EIA or AA, or both, are required in respect of the proposed development arising from the screening process, the project will not be able to avail of the Part 8 exemption and will, therefore, be required to undergo an EIA and AA, as required, as part of the normal Part 8 planning approval process.
 The EIA and AA screening of proposed projects will, as a matter of course, take into account all the environmental and nature aspects referred to in the amendments of Senators Higgins and Black, including the possible impacts of the proposed project on the environment generally, water and air quality, protected species and nature protection generally.

-I assure the Senators that full cognisance the EIA and habitats directive requirements will be taken into account by local authorities in their preliminary assessment and screening processes of those projects.
+I assure the Senators that full cognisance of the EIA and habitats directive requirements will be taken into account by local authorities in their preliminary assessment and screening processes of those projects.

 The preliminary EIA and AA screening terminations arrived at by local authorities in respect of proposed projects will be required to be published and made available to the public in the interests of full transparency of the process.
 In effect, local authorities would have to justify why they have screened out the undertaking of a full EIA and AA in their proposed project before they can proceed with and make a determination available to the public.
-Furthermore, on the EIA and AA aspects, it should be particularly noted that public consultation and participation are not a requirement of the EIA and habitats directive in respect of preliminary EIA and AA screening of proposed developments.
+Furthermore, on the EIA and AA aspects, it should be particularly noted that public consultation and participation are not a requirement of the EIA and habitats directives in respect of preliminary EIA and AA screening of proposed developments.

 With regard to the public participation aspects referred to in the Senators' amendments, the proposed provision made in the Part 8 exemption will only apply to development on land that had been zoned for residential use in the local development plan.
-In addition to the development plan, the zoning of land would have been subject to SCA and AA screening as well as public consultation participation.
+In addition to the development plan, the zoning of land would have been subject to special area of conservation, SAC, and AA screening as well as public consultation participation.
 On this basis, the public would have been afforded the opportunity to participate in the development plan adoption process, including the proposed residential zonings of land owned by local authorities or State agencies that might be available and used for housing developments under the new temporary Part 8 exemption arrangements.
 In effect, it will have been known beforehand the specific parcels of land owned by local authorities and State agencies that have been zoned for residential will likely be subject of housing developments arising from development plan adoption process.
 Furthermore, under the proposed arrangements, selected members representing their constituents and the public will also be informed by the chief executive of the housing departments that this is proposed to avail of the Part 8 exemption.
 As part of the process, they will also be provided with plans and particulars of the proposed development.
 In addition, the plans and particulars of the proposed projects will be made publicly available.
-These public notification arrangements will enable elected members to take account of any views their constituents might have to convey them to the chief executive, thereby providing democratic input regarding housing projects being proposed by the chief executive under this measure.
+These public notification arrangements will enable elected members to take account of any views their constituents might have and convey them to the chief executive, thereby providing democratic input regarding housing projects being proposed by the chief executive under this measure.

-In developing these proposals, we have tried to take into account all the obligations that need to be met under the EU and national legislation.
+In developing these proposals, we have tried to take into account all the obligations that need to be met under EU and national legislation.
 As I have outlined, we are faced with a significant housing supply shortage, particularly in relation to social, affordable and cost rental, and we constantly need to be able to use all possible levers to help address this situation but also in respect of international and EU obligations in this regard.
 In light of what I have just outlined, I cannot accept these amendments.

 In amendments Nos.
-9 to 11, inclusive, Senators Higgins and Black propose that any procedures that the Minister may regulate by regulations shall be consistent with the procedure set out in Parts X and XAB of the Planning and Development Act relating to EIA and AA under the EIA and habitats directive respectively.
+9 to 11, inclusive, Senators Higgins and Black propose that any procedures that the Minister may regulate by regulations shall be consistent with the procedure set out in Parts X and XAB of the Planning and Development Act relating to EIA and AA under the EIA and habitats directives respectively.
 These provisions apply generally in respect of all forms of development under the planning Act and will also apply in respect of projects coming under the proposed new measure.
 There is no need to insert references to Parts X and XAB.
 If that approach were to be adopted, we would have to insert cross references to Parts X and XAB throughout the Planning and Development Act for every reference to environmental impact assessment and appropriate assessment.
 Accordingly, I cannot accept these amendments.

 Amendment No. 12 is unnecessary as the proposed Part 8 exemption provisions in respect of social, affordable and cost rental housing cannot come into effect until supplementary regulations providing the detail operation aspects of the new measure are made.
 These regulations are being advanced by my Department and should be finalised in a matter of weeks.
 There is no question that supplementary regulations will be made in this connection.
 Accordingly, I cannot accept this amendment.